Vrinda999/DISKO/README.md

-## 🧪 DISKO: Disk Forensics Tool for Data Categorization & Keyword Filtering
+## 🧪 DISKOVERY: Disk Forensics Tool for Data Categorization & Keyword Filtering

-**DISKO** is a Python-based digital forensics tool designed to analyze disk images.
+**DISKOVERY** is a Python-based digital forensics tool designed to analyze disk images.
 It performs a multi-stage forensic analysis including imaging, partition parsing, file categorization, keyword-based filtering, and automatic PDF reporting.
 The tool supports both complete and filtered analysis outputs and provides investigators with a concise overview of disk contents.
 It is a command-line interface (CLI) tool that works well on **Ubuntu** and **Debian-based systems**.

 ---